Xrudraa/imdbclone/README.md

 # imdbclone

-<b>A project that replicates the functinality and desing of imdb.</b>
+A project that replicates the functinality and desing of imdb.